ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 - there was a security incident with the service that you access using the password.
 For example, if someone broke into the system that provides the service you use
 - your line manager or other authorised person tells you to do so

-When required to change a password, you must do so within a limited time.
-If you don't change the password soon enough, the account will be locked.

-The following table shows the maximum time allowed for changing a password when required to do so:
+When required to change a password, you must do so as soon as possible.
+If you don't change the password soon enough, the account locks.
+The following table shows the maximum time allowed:

 | Type of system | Maximum time to change a password |
 |---|---|